joaherrerama/search-ndvi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-the following script which calculates some statistics of an NDVI raster (Normalized difference vegetation index) is executed through a command line with the following structure:
+the following script which calculates some statistics of an NDVI raster (Normalized difference vegetation index), is executed through a command line with the following structure:
     ```sh
      python .\S2ndvi_calc.py latest -h